Adampse/Tapai/README.md

 + `-ff` REQUIRED: Path to the folder holding the fasta files for either training or inference.
 + `-mp` REQURIED: During training this is the path where the new model will be saved.
 During inference this a path to one or more models (see running inference for more detail).
 + `-bs` Batchsize of data during training and how to batch the data during inference.
 Defualts to 128 in both cases.
++ `-eb` The protein sequence embedding to be used, variable length embeddings should ha

 ## Training a New Model
 TAPAI allows user to train new models on data for specific tasks.
 A Basic convolutional model will be built if no model is provided.
-A pre-built model can be supplied using the `-pm` command followed by the path to the model. ***The pre-built model must accept a whitespace delineated string as an input and have the same number of output nodes as classes***.
+A pre-built model can be supplied using the `-pm` command followed by the path to the model. ***The pre-built model must accept used one of the embedding options presented for input and have the same number of output nodes as classes***.
 Fasta files are used to provide the training data with each fasta file being a single class and all fasta files for training being located in a single folder.
 Training is meant for smaller datasets, < 10000 sequences, as larger datasets will consume large amounts of memory as all training data is loaded into memory at once as a numpy array.

 ### Training Example